otekraden/agweather.ru/README.md

 ## AGWeather == Aggregator of the Weather Forecasts

-This wep application was built on Python using Django framework. <br/>
+This web application was built on Python using Django framework. <br/>
 It has already been deployed at: https://www.agweather.ru/

 <p align="center">